 Career assessment is the process of assessing whether a career is suitable for you regarding your personal needs and wants.
-According to the Business Dictionary, this refers to ‘tests and assessments taken to measure preferences based on the individual’s personality, character, traits and skills’.

 The information you get from career assessments helps you become more self-aware, and their purpose is to help you get to know yourself so that you can make a well-informed decision about your career.
 In simple terms, career testing and assessments tell you what you are good at, what makes you happy, what your personal values are and what you are truly made of.
 This helps to build the foundation of a successful career that is guided by your professional goals and aspirations.